 Excellent reading, writing, and speaking skills are expected of graduates of the B.Sc. program.
 Skills will develop from critical reading of the literature in a variety of disciplines; from summarizing and synthesizing the information; and from comparing, contrasting, and defending ideas orally and in writing.

 The ability to express ideas clearly, succinctly, and with authority, especially in writing, forms the basis of most assessments of learning.
-To ensure that all B.Sc. students develop strong academic writing skills during their degree studies, students must earn six credits from ENGL 100, 110, 111, 112 (recommended), 120, 121; SCIE 113; SCIE 300 or CHEM 300; APSC 176; ASTU 100, 150; LFS 150 or WRDS 150; their equivalents.
+To ensure that all B.Sc. students develop strong academic writing skills during their degree studies, students must earn six credits from the following eligible Communication courses: ENGL 112 or any of 100, 110, 111, 120, or 121; SCIE 113 or LFS 150; SCIE 300 or CHEM 300; APSC 176; Arts One; ASTU 100, 101; WRDS 150; or their equivalents.
 These credits may not be earned through Credit/D/Fail standings.
 SCIE 113 is available only to first-year B.Sc. students.
-SCIE 300 is available only to students accepted into the Combined Major in Science.
-CHEM 300 is only available to students accepted into a Chemistry specialization.
-APSC 176 is only available to students in the Faculty of Applied Science, LFS is only available to students in the Faculty of Land and Food Systems and ENGL 100, ASTU 100, 150 and WRDS 150 are available only to students in the Faculty of Arts, but students transferring to Science may use these credits towards the requirement as detailed above.
+SCIE 300 is normally available only to students accepted into the Combined Major in Science.
+CHEM 300 is available only to students accepted into a Chemistry specialization.
+APSC 176 is available only to students in the Faculty of Applied Science, LFS 150 is available only to students in the Faculty of Land and Food Systems; and ENGL 100 and ASTU and WRDS courses are primarily for students in the Faculty of Arts.

-Students admitted to a first-degree program who have not met the Communication Requirement by the time they have met the other requirements for promotion to fourth-year standing will not be promoted or permitted to enrol in courses other than communication courses until the requirement is met.
-See Promotion Requirements.
+Students admitted to a first-degree program who have not met the Communication Requirement by the time they have met the other requirements for promotion to fourth-year standing will not be promoted or permitted to enrol in courses other than approved Communication courses until the requirement is met. (see Promotion Requirements).

 Students should reflect on the skills they develop as they progress through their degrees.
 It is important to recognize both the similarities and the differences between academic disciplines in the conventions of effective communication and to look for courses other than ENGL (in the course offerings in Science and other faculties) that provide students with opportunities to improve their reading, writing, and sometimes oral skills.
 Opportunities to further develop strong communication skills also occur outside the classroom, whether in study groups, clubs and other social activities, community service, or paid work.